-99. Had the Companies used their quarterly profits in excess of Treasury's 10% dividend to retire Treasury's senior preferred stock, Treasury's senior preferred stock would have already been fully redeemed.
-But rather than using the Companies' massive profits to rebuild capital or reduce their dividend obligations to Treasury, the Net Worth Sweep required the Companies to simply gift these funds over to Treasury in exchange for nothing.

-100. As the Agencies anticipated, Fannie's 2013 net income included the release of over \$50 billion of the company's deferred tax assets valuation allowance.
+- 99. Had the Companies used their quarterly profits in excess of Treasury's 10% dividend to retire Treasury's senior preferred stock, Treasury's senior preferred stock would have already been fully redeemed.
+But rather than using the Companies' massive profits to rebuild capital or reduce their dividend obligations to Treasury, the Net Worth Sweep required the Companies to simply gift these funds over to Treasury in exchange for nothing. - 100.
+As the Agencies anticipated, Fannie's 2013 net income included the release of over \$50 billion of the company's deferred tax assets valuation allowance.
 The release of this valuation allowance underscores Fannie's financial strength, as it demonstrates Fannie's expectation that it will generate sizable taxable income moving forward.
 Freddie's 2013 earnings also reflect the Company's decision to release a sizeable (in excess of \$20 billion) deferred tax assets valuation allowance.

-101. But for the Net Worth Sweep, Fannie and Freddie would have \$130 billion of additional capital to cushion them from any future downturn in the housing market and to reassure debtholders of the soundness of their investments.
-Instead, because of the Net Worth Sweep, the Companies are required to operate at the edge of insolvency, with no prospect of ever generating value for private shareholders, rendering the Companies fundamentally unsafe and unsound and more likely to require an additional-albeit entirely avoidable-government bailout in the future.

-102. The dramatically negative impact of the Net Worth Sweep on the Companies' private shareholders is demonstrated by Fannie's results in the first quarter of 2013.
+- additional capital to cushion them from any future downturn in the housing market and to reassure debtholders of the soundness of their investments.
+Instead, because of the Net Worth Sweep, the Companies are required to operate at the edge of insolvency, with no prospect of ever generating value for private shareholders, rendering the Companies fundamentally unsafe and unsound and more likely to require an additional-albeit entirely avoidable-government bailout in the future. - 102.
+The dramatically negative impact of the Net Worth Sweep on the Companies' private shareholders is demonstrated by Fannie's results in the first quarter of 2013.
 At the end of the first quarter Fannie's net worth stood at \$62.4 billion.
 Under the prior versions of the PSPAs, if Fannie chose to declare a cash dividend it would have been obligated to pay Treasury a dividend of only \$2.9 billion, and the balance-\$59.5 billion-would have been credited to its capital.
 Private shareholders would have been entitled to a share of any additional amount of that residual capital paid out to Treasury in dividends.
-The Net Worth Sweep, however, required Fannie to pay Treasury \$59.4 billion, while private shareholders were left with nothing.

-103. The fundamental nature of the change in Treasury's investment resulting from the Net Worth Sweep is illustrated by the facts that Treasury is now effectively Fannie's and Freddie's sole equity shareholder and that Treasury's securities in the Companies are now effectively equivalent to 100% of the Companies' common stock.
+The Net Worth Sweep, however, required Fannie to pay Treasury \$59.4 billion, while private shareholders were left with nothing. - Net Worth Sweep is illustrated by the facts that Treasury is now effectively Fannie's and Freddie's sole equity shareholder and that Treasury's securities in the Companies are now effectively equivalent to 100% of the Companies' common stock.
 After giving effect to the Net Worth Sweep, Treasury has both the right to receive the entire net worth of the Companies as well as control over the manner in which the Companies conduct business.
 Accordingly, following the Net Worth Sweep, Treasury's Government Stock should be characterized in a manner consistent with its economic fundamentals as 100% of the Companies' common stock.
 Indeed, the Government Stock must be deemed as common or voided altogether because, by definition, preferred stock must have preferences over other classes of stock.
 See 8 Del.
 Code tit.8, § 151(c); Va.
 Code § 13.1-638(C)(4).
 After the Net Worth Sweep, of course, the economic rights of other classes of Fannie and Freddie stock have been effectively eliminated, leaving nothing for the Government Stock to have preference over.
 The Government Stock simply takes everything.